rsmahmud/Anvil-DA/How to Create a Word Guessing Game in Anvil.md

         sleep(5)
         self.reset_game()
 ```
-When you run the app, it should look similar to this:
+**When you run the app, it should look similar to this:**
 ![done view](assets/ws_3.png)

 ## Resetting the Game
-- After win or loss, call `reset_game()`, which selects a new random word and clears the previous guesses and feedback.
+- After win or loss, call `reset_game()`, which essentially picks a new random word and clears the previous guesses and feedback.
 - Maybe add a 5-second pause before resetting?

 By following these steps, you can create a word-guessing game in Anvil where players can test their word-guessing skills and have fun trying to guess the secret word.